Proposal (1046) to South American Classification Committee

 that subjectivity, however, which makes me favor using the independent

-variable, time, as a metric, at least in a crude way, to give genus and other higher
+variable, time, as a metric, at least in a crude way, to give genus and other

-categories some objective meaning.
-Most
+higher categories some objective meaning.

-information content to these categories (vs. eclectic views of degree of
+some information content to these categories (vs. eclectic views of degree of

 morphological differentiation).
 Oscar